Denman Island Housing Project (Phase 2) – Engagement on Key Themes

 Comparison of Options for the Denman Island Density Bank

-Category | Current Density Bank | Option 1: Replace with Policy-Based Framework | Option 2: Improve and Retain the Density Bank |
+Category | Current Density Bank | Option 1: Rethink Density -Replace with Clear Density Limiting Policies | Option 2: Rethink Density – -Clear Density Limiting Policies/Improve the Density Bank |

-Subdivision Control | None | Proactively remove subdivision potential in areas with high ecological, cultural, or climate risk | Same as Option 1, but densities removed are added to the Bank |
+Subdivision Control | None – existing subdivision potential can be realized | Proactively remove subdivision potential completely or in area with high ecological, cultural impacts, climate risks etc. Move density to suitable areas to facilitate more affordable/attainable housing (ADUs/cluster housing) | Same as 1, but densities removed are added to the Bank. |

-Secondary Dwellings | Secondary Dwellings (ADUs) draw from the density bank | Not applicable—density bank would no longer exist | Remove Policy 12 reference so secondary dwellings (ADUs) no longer draw from the bank |
+Accessory Dwellings Units | Included in bank | Not Applicable | Remove Policy 12 reference so secondary dwellings (ADUs) no longer adds to density.
+ADUs permitted in suitable areas. |

 Lot Coverage and Floor Area Restrictions